GovindMalviya/password-security-checklist/README.md

 - Fork it
 - Add Row in CSV
 - Check the preview
-- Rase PR against master branch of this repo
+- Raise PR against master branch of this repo
 - Wait for merge